openservicebrokerapi/servicebroker/spec.md

 | 409 Conflict | MUST be returned if a Service Binding with the same id, for the same Service Instance, already exists but with different parameters.
 The expected response body is `{}`, though the description field MAY be used to return a user-facing error message, as described in [Service Broker Errors](#service-broker-errors).
 Additionally, if the Service Broker rejects the request due to a concurrent request to create a binding for the same Service Instance, then this error MUST be returned (see [Blocking Operations](#blocking-operations)). |
 | 422 Unprocessable Entity | MUST be returned if the Service Broker requires that `app_guid` be included in the request body.
 The expected response body is: `{ "error": "RequiresApp", "description": "This service supports generation of credentials through binding an application only." }` (see [Service Broker Errors](#service-broker-errors). |

-Responses with any other status code will be interpreted as a failure and an unbind request MUST be sent to the Service Broker to prevent an orphan being created on the Service Broker.
+Request timeouts, responses with any other status code, or malformed response bodies will be interpreted as failures.
 Service Brokers can include a user-facing message in the `description` field; for details see [Service Broker Errors](#service-broker-errors).